-In this article we’re going to look at how to build an image in OpenShift using a Docker build, where your build instructions are in a Dockerfile.
+Dockerfiles are pretty common, so in this article we’re going to look at some common variations on building an image in OpenShift using a Docker build, with build instructions located nicely in a Dockerfile.
+Nice.

 Keeping your Dockerfile in a Git repository is a great option.